In August of 1993, my friend, Jeff McCain, and I participated in a

 attempts people have tried to use to get out of accepting the conclusion of

+the argument.
 In the words of one gentleman whom I debated on this point:

 "What Mr. Lenardos has not accounted for is that in addition to being